Ryan Malloy: Storylines

 Ryan works as a barman at the newly refurbished The Queen Vic, and when alone with Stacey, they kiss.
 However, Stacey tells Ryan to forget it happened.
 Stacey goes missing and Janine stops him visiting her by locking him in The Queen Vic's walk-in fridge.
 Although Ryan thinks it was accidental and Janine saved him, Pat inadvertently reveals it was deliberate.
 After Stacey’s cousin Kat Moon (Jessie Wallace) allows Ryan to visit Stacey, he realises she is planning to leave and stops her.
-He reveals he wants to be with Stacey, not Janine and they start an affair.
+He reveals he wants to be with Stacey, not Janine and they start an affair after she strips naked for him in the pub cellar.
 Pat discovers it and tells Janine, who starts to poison Ryan with pills.
 Eventually he escapes the flat and Stacey finds him as he collapses.
 Ryan is hospitalised and when he wakes up, Janine admits to overdosing him on sedatives and says she knows about his affair.
 She says if he loves her, he will not let her go to prison for her actions.
 Ryan allows Janine to believe he still loves her but then publicly declares his love for Stacey in The Queen Vic.
 Janine then walks in to see them kissing.
 She fears she has lost him until she discovers Stacey was Archie's real killer after receiving a taped confession from Lauren Branning (Jacqueline Jossa).
 Although the recording is wiped, Janine reveals the truth.
 Ryan wants to be with Stacey regardless and they plan to flee.
 However, Stacey is unsure of her feelings for Ryan and takes Lily, leaving without him.
 Ryan visits Janine in hospital, because she stabbed herself in an attempt to frame Stacey.
 Janine forgives Ryan but he is unable to forgive her so he removes her oxygen tubes and walks out as she struggles to breathe.
 Pat discovers this and tells Ryan to end the feud.
 He then gives his wedding ring to Whitney.

 When Janine returns to Albert Square, Whitney moves in with her.
 Ryan tries to convince Whitney that Janine is not her friend but to no avail.
 Later, Ryan tells Whitney he is leaving Walford for a short time to do some work up North.
 Before he leaves, Ryan asks Kat to give Whitney a job in The Vic, which she agrees to.
 When Ryan returns, he is horrified to discover that Whitney has been sexually exploited by Rob Grayson (Jody Latham).
 He gets Whitney a job at The Vic but she turns it down.
 He urges her to get tested for sexually transmitted infections, which she agrees to, and to go to the police, which she says she is not yet ready to do.